Panama 2022 - Week 6

 We all had a day off.
 A proper day off.
 Up to now it’s only been possible to leave the island and get back the same day by taking the cargo boat.
 This provides just a two hour window in Gamboa whilst it restocks.
 They’ve now updated the boat schedule with a whole fleet of boats, including a 6:30am water taxi to Gamboa and a 5:30pm return boat.

-Back at BCI, there was just time to shower before dinner which was followed by a residents meeting.
+Back on BCI, there was just time to shower before dinner which was followed by a residents meeting.
 An opportunity for the site managers to update us on happenings and to hear about any complaints we might have.
 This went on for an hour and then we all turned in.
 Tired, but refreshed.

 Day 40 – 01/11/22